 (РНОТО) THOMAS E. BOLGER Mr. Bolger, 67, is a Director and Chairman of the Executive Committee of the Board of Directors of Bell Atlantic Corporation, Philadelphia, Pennsylvania.
 He also served as Chairman of the Board of Directors of that company from 1984 to 1989.
 He is a Trustee of The National Geographic Society.
 He has served as a Director of Ashland since 1987 and is Chairman of the Personnel and Compensation Committee and a member of the Finance Committee of the Board of Directors.
-SHARES OF ASHLAND COMMON STOCK OWNED BENEFICIALLY (PHOTO) COMMON STOCK UNITS to 1989.
+SHARES OF ASHLAND COMMON STOCK OWNED BENEFICIALLY (РНОТО) Mr. Carlucci, 64, is Chairman of The Carlyle Group in Washington, D.C.
+He was Secretary of Defense of the United States of America from 1987 to 1989.
 He is a Director of Bell Atlantic Corporation, CB Commercial Real Estate Group, Inc., Connecticut Mutual Life Insurance Company, General Dynamics Corporation, Kaman Corporation, Neurogen Corporation, Northern Telecom Ltd., Quaker Oats Company, SunResorts, Ltd., Texas Biotechnology Corporation, Upjohn Company and Westinghouse Electric Corporation.
 He has served as a Director of Ashland since 1989 and is Chairman of the Nominating Committee and a member of the Personnel and Compensation Committee of the Board of Directors.
-SHARES OF ASHLAND COMMON STOCK OWNED BENEFICIALLY (РНОТО) Mr. Farley, 64, is the retired Chairman of Mutual Of New York, a position held from 1989 until early 1993.
+SHARES OF ASHLAND COMMON STOCK OWNED BENEFICIALLY (РНОТО) JAMES B. FARLEY Mr. Farley, 64, is the retired Chairman of Mutual Of New York, a position held from 1989 until early 1993.
 Previously he had been President of that company from 1988 to 1990.
 He is presently a Trustee of Mutual of New York and a Director of The Promus Companies, Incorporated.
 He has served as a Director of Ashland since 1984 and is a member of the Nominating and Public Policy - Environmental Committees of the Board of Directors.
 SHARES OF ASHLAND COMMON STOCK OWNED BENEFICIALLY